Wilmont Perry

-Wilmont Darnell Perry (born February 25, 1975) is a professional American football player who currently plays for the Cape Fear Heroes.
+Wilmont Darnell Perry (born February 25, 1975) is an American former professional football player.

-He also played running back for two seasons for the New Orleans Saints in 1998 and 1999.
+Perry was selected by the New Orleans Saints in the fifth round of the 1998 NFL draft.
+He also played running back for two seasons for the Saints in 1998 and 1999.
 He played college football from 1994 to 1998 at Livingstone College in Salisbury, North Carolina.
 He was nominated to the Central Intercollegiate Athletic Association All-Conference teams in his junior and senior seasons.
-Perry also played in the Arena Football League.
+Perry also played in the Arena Football League (AFL).